react-static/react-static/docs/components.md

 #### Custom Router

-Out of the box, React Static ships with a very unopinionated configuation of `@reach/router`, but you can also use your own router if you'd like.
-To do this, you'll need to utilize the [browser plugin API](/docs/plugins/browser-api.md) An example of this can be found in the [react-static-plugin-react-router](/packages/react-static-plugin-react-router) plugin.
+Out of the box, React Static ships with a very unopinionated configuration of `@reach/router`, but you can also use your own router if you'd like.
+To do this, you'll need to utilize the [browser plugin API](/docs/plugins/browser-api.md).
+An example of this can be found in the [react-static-plugin-react-router](/packages/react-static-plugin-react-router) plugin.

 ## `Routes`